-We aim to improve care for teenagers with diabetes by ensuring completion of a patient-centered transfer of care.
-By [insert date], 85% of eligible teenagers will have completed their first adult visit and 90% of families will rate their transfer experience as excellent.
+We aim to improve care for teenagers with diabetes by ensuring completion of a patient-centered transition to an adult approach to care.
+By [insert date], 85% of eligible teenagers will have completed their first adult visit and 90% of families will rate their transition experience as excellent.